opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

 ![](images/opf-account-group-id.png)

 **You must set a merchant ID first.**
-You can obtain from your account ID found in the Cybersource dashboard.
+You can obtain from your merchant ID in the OPF Workbench.

 ## Preparing the Postman environment_configuration file